vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 >**TIP**:  If you only have one monitor and you would like to easily switch between instructions and Visual Studio, you can add the instruction files to your Visual Studio solution by right-clicking on the project in Solution Explorer and selecting **Add > Existing Item**.
 Navigate to "lab02.2-bulding_bots," and add all the files of type "MD File."

-Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution."
-Install all of the packages listed below (you may already have some of these and that is fine, you shouldn't need to reinstall or update them).
-Make sure you check the box "Include prerelease" and are on the "Browse" tab.
+Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution." **Do not update Microsoft.AspNetCore.All**.
+Install all of the packages listed below.
+Make sure you check the box "Include prerelease" and are on the "Browse" tab:
+* Microsoft.Bot.Builder.AI.LUIS
+* Microsoft.Bot.Builder.Dialogs
+* Microsoft.Azure.Search

 After you've installed them, under **Dependencies > NuGet** in your Solution Explorer, you should see the following packages:

 * Microsoft.AspNetCore.All
 * Microsoft.Bot.Builder.Integration.AspNet.Core